Skip to content

 To help you get up and running quickly, here are some popular configurations.

-This next version does not need any ROS1 or ROS2 installation to compile but it expects to find a node in the network if you try to query a Bagfile:
+This next version does not need any ROS1 or ROS2 installation to compile.
+It tries to find other standalone Minot nodes in the network and publishes to them if you query a Bagfile:

 Or maybe you want to publish to ROS1 and ROS2 at the same time without needing a ROS installation.
 Since the input is always a ROS2 Bagfile, only mapped types can be published (no any-type).